Are You in Partnership with God Yet?

 By faith Sarah herself also received strength to conceive seed, and she bore a child when she was past the age, because she judged Him faithful who had promised.

 …faith comes by hearing, and hearing by the word of God (Romans 10:17)…

-The Lord’s second and more obvious purpose was to give Abraham the privilege and the responsibility of interceding for the cities that were about to be judged.
+The Lord’s second and more obvious purpose was to give Abraham the opportunity to intercede for the cities that were about to be judged.

 2. From Sarah’s response, do you think Abraham had shared with her what the Lord had promised in His previous visit?

-From her laughter, it seems that this was the first she had heard of it.
+From her laughter, it seems that this was the first she had heard of God’s promise.

 3. Why do you think the Lord brought the news of Sodom and Gomorrah’s impending judgment to Abraham?
 From a personal standpoint?
 From a legal standpoint?

 First of all, the Lord wanted Abraham to understand why He was about to destroy these cities—that is, as a Holy God, He could not allow the injustices perpetrated by these cities to continue to go unpunished.
 Although God is long-suffering and merciful, His mercy has its limits and will be tempered by His holiness and justice.